Discounted Cash Flow Model – Understanding

 Today’s market price of a share of company A is USD 18.00

 Here we can see that today’s market price is lower than the present value of future cash flow (USD 18.00 < USD 20.23).
 This means that the stock is undervalued.
-When a stock is undervalued, it is good to invest in the stock as it will give a rate of return that is higher than the required rate of return.
+When a stock is undervalued, it is good to invest in it as it will give a higher rate of return than the required rate of return.
 This will be profitable to the investor.

 Today’s market price of a share of company A is USD 22.00